Kazuki-Ya/Kazuki-Ya.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-- Kazuki Yano is 2nd-year Master student in Information Science, working on machine learning at [Tohoku NLP](https://www.nlp.ecei.tohoku.ac.jp/).
+- Kazuki Yano is a 2nd-year Master's student in Information Science, working on machine learning at [Tohoku NLP](https://www.nlp.ecei.tohoku.ac.jp/).
 - I’m interested in Natural Language Processing (NLP) and other related technologies.
 - I'm focusing on efficient training methods for large language models.